 Photo shoots.
 Camera formats.
 Tripods.
 Studios.
 Lightboxes.
 Product photography.
 Lifestyle imagery.
 Models.
 Digital retouching.
 Photographer rates.
 Shot lists.
 Art Direction.
-Backdrops.
-Catering.
-Casting… Yeesh… Yes, it can be a lot to consider.
+Backdrops… Yeesh… Yes, it can be a lot to consider.
 And it can also, all be pretty simple, although it usually doesn’t turn out that way.
-Usually gets time intensive and expensive.
+Usually things get time intensive and expensive.

 Photography can be one of those fields or services where we rely too heavily on one person.
 The Photographer.
 And many times the photography needs require more than your average Photographer has to offer.
-No offense Average Photography.
+No offense average Photographer.
 Spiderman can’t always handle everything without some super people around him either.
-To that aid, photography might need art direction help.
-It might require image usage plans to cover multiple platforms and formats from a super horizontal digital facebook header, to a large one page print ad.
+To that point, good photography results might be a direct result of good art direction.
+It might require thoughtful image usage and workflow planning to cover multiple platforms and formats, from a super horizontal digital facebook header, to a large one page print ad.

 And what makes good photography, good anyway.
-How can good photography or imagery just be “right.”
-Looking good isn’t enough.
+If it’s good, it’s mainly because it’s “right.”
+Simply looking good and high quality isn’t enough.
 It needs to be right for the brand and the plan.
 Pictures need to live out in the world in many places at many times.
-It should reflect something about the business, product or person.
+Ideally you want them to reflect and say something about the business, product or person.

-What makes your favorite walnut chocolate chip cookie at that cafe so good?
+What makes your favorite walnut chocolate chip cookie at that coffee shop so good?
 Every single thing that went into it.
-The just right amount of dark in the dark chocolate chip, and just the right size and quantity of the chip married with the combination of the walnut, and it’s size, and placement.
-And we haven’t even mentioned the batter yet!
-The temperature it was served at and the pairing of the Americano you had with it.
-And what about the mug.
+That “just right” amount of dark in the dark chocolate chip, the size of the chip and walnuts themselves, the right ratio of chips to walnuts, and their right balance to the cookie as a whole.
+We haven’t even mentioned the batter yet!; The temperature it was served at and the pairing of the Americano you had with it.
+And what about the mug?
 Anyway, you get it.
 And yes, I want this damn cookie right now too.

 Point is, “Good” is usually a combination or recipe of ingredients.
-And who says it’s good btw?
+And who determines it’s good by the way?
 Something like photography can be subjective.
 What’s “too dark?”
 Who’s to say?
 There’s not 3 wise men in the corner of the room.
-A few good people with taste and sense usually decide.
+A few good people with taste and experience usually decide.
 And no– they don’t always get it right.
 Look around.
-Go see some movies or a certain Pepsi spot last year featuring a certain Kardashian/Jenner.
 Things don’t always turn out “right.”
-But you want to set yourself up for the best chance before it gets out into the marketplace and eyeballs.
+But you want to set yourself up for the best chance to get it right before it gets out into the marketplace and in front of eyeballs.

 What would a good shoot/plan look like?
-It would involve thoughtful planning from a brand & budget standpoint, shot lists and good post-production workflow design.
+It would involve thoughtful planning from a brand & budget standpoint, shot lists and good post-production workflow.
 You want to walk away from the day with great assets for multiple and specific purposes, and imagery that is “on brand.”

 Pro tip: If you’re on a photo shoot and no one is having fun – you’re doing it wrong.